vile8/GettingAndCleaningDataProject/CodeBook.md

-## This file is intended to automate the generation of the codebook for
-## the project.
-As opposed to manually writing out 60+ columns plus aggregates.

-# read the names from the dataset
-# for each name compare against the type and apply the description as provided in the features labels to make it abundantly clear
-# what data we are providing

 2 output datasets are created by running the run_analysis.R script:

 1. dataStdMeanOnly : This dataset represent the first four requirements as described in the assignment: